oracle-livelabs/developer/visual-builder/studio/create-web-app/save-changes/save-changes.md

     ![The Logs tab on the Git page is shown with details of all commits made to the remote hrbranch since the branch was first created.](images/git-view-hrbranch-logs.png "")

-    Now if a teammate (for example, Clara Coder) wanted to work on this web application, she could use the **Clone From Git** option on the Workspaces page to clone `hrbranch` in her workspace, then use it as a base for her updates.
+    Now if a teammate (for example, Clara Coder) wanted to work on this web application, she could use the **Clone From Git** option on the Workspaces page to clone hrbranch in her workspace, then use it as a base for her updates.

     You may **proceed to the next lab**.

 ## Acknowledgements

 * **Author** - Sheryl Manoharan, VB Studio User Assistance, November 2021
-* **Last Updated By/Date** - Sheryl Manoharan, February 2023
+* **Last Updated By/Date** - Sheryl Manoharan, May 2023